 A. We have many tools in our toolbox for training.
 I have knowledge of many tools.
 Your body is one of the most effective tools you have by applying spatial pressure.
 This is pressure of energy moving to and away from your dog.
 This is called the non-material tools.
 We use in house leash training, we use prong collars, these are very humane and zero injury when used correctly.
 We use low level remote collar training, this does not "shock" your dog, it is a low pressure on and off theory, a means to have a conversation with your dog.

-I do use at time food rewards, but do not believe in keeping your dog on treats to do a command.
+I do use food rewards, but do not believe in keeping your dog on treats to do a command.
 No one is going to carry food around all the time.
 The idea is not to have your dogs listen only when there is food involved.
 Your dog is listening because of understanding the command, the reward of praise and love he receives from you.

 Q. Is my dog too old to train?
 Too young to train?